 This was followed on 18th June with a webinar entitled “The importance of dairy production to 2030”.
 Two of AFBI’s leading dairy scientists, Dr Conrad Ferris and Dr Debbie McConnell, highlighted some of the key challenges and opportunities facing the dairy industry to 2030 and outlined examples of the dairy research that is underway within AFBI.
 Key challenges that were highlighted for the dairy industry included reducing its environmental impact in a holistic manner, addressing antimicrobial resistance, optimising grass production, silage quality and milk solids content, as well as the expected impact of climate change on future grassland productivity in NI.

 We are delighted with the response that there has been to the webinars held to date with over 150 stakeholders participating on each occasion and many more viewing the recordings when they were subsequently uploaded to the internet.

 The third AFBI outlook webinar in this series will be held on 2nd July at 10am.
 This webinar will focus on ‘Safeguarding NI’s Natural Capita from Invasive Alien Species’.
 Invasive Alien Species are defined as problematic non-native species that invade a new region.
 AFBI’s leading scientists in the areas of plant health and entomology, Dr Colin Fleming and Dr Archie Murchie will highlight the key threats these pose to Northern Ireland’s plant based sectors and some key mitigations that are in place to minimise their impact.
-Anyone wishing to participate should register from HERE.
+Anyone wishing to participate should Register.